 There are theories about the legendary Atlantis being located in all sorts of locations around the world, some underwater, some above the waves.
-Here we take a look at the idea that Plato’s Atlantis may have been based on the island of Ireland.
+Here we take a look at the idea that Plato’s Atlantis may have been associated with island of Ireland.

 The Atlantic culture

-Whilst many view Plato’s Atlantis as a fictional place, there is actually evidence of an Atlantic culture that spread along the north-western shores of Europe.
-This culture is best known for the megalithic architecture that it left in its wake.
-Anthony Roberts, writing over 40 years ago, stated the following about this culture…
+Whilst some view Plato’s Atlantis as a fictional place, there is evidence that some of Plato’s writings reflected historical events.
+And for the purposes of this article, there is evidence of an ancient Atlantic culture that spread along the north-western shores of Europe.
+This culture is best known for its megalithic architecture.
+Anthony Roberts, writing over 40 years ago, wrote the following about this culture…

 “stone circles, standing stones, mounds and tumuli were erected with fantastic skill to form patterns, alignments and astronomical measurements that could only have come form knowledge inherited from a high civilization.
 This civilization may have been founded in Atlantis and then transmitted throughout its colonies where, even after the destruction, traces of it lingered on… Over all the British Isles and Ireland in particular, the faint shadow of Atlantis can still be seen” [emphasis added]